omarathon/json-listener/README.md

 One may use this tool by adding the above dependencies to their project, and storing **JsonListener.java**, as well as the **files within lib**, somewhere within their project.
 Then they may proceed to interact with **JsonListener** in an *examplar fashion* shown within **Example.java**.

+**Note**: One may need to modify the package names of the files to fit their project.

 ## Main Files
  - **JsonListener.java** - The central file, listens in a directory indefinitely and posts a JSON file to a Google Firebase when a json file is created there.
  - **Example.java** - An examplar use of JsonListener.